 True to a real speakeasy, the drink selection is pretty average.
 There are some bottled beers, a couple of wines and a quite random selection of spirits.
 Mention must be made of the wines adorned with pictures of Mussolini and Hitler.
 If you're hungry, there's always crisps and nuts.
 Not much else.

-If the regulars aren't entertainment enough, there are some jazz nights, and there’s always ‘Emmerdale’.
+The New Evaristo Club has some very devoted regulars.
+If they aren't entertainment enough, there are some jazz nights.
+And there’s always ‘Emmerdale’.

 Average User Rating